agrublev/angel-database/README.md

-# Amazing FC Boilerplate with React
+# The most amazing database

 Just run ```yarn``` and enter a project name.